galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-contamination-control/tutorial.md

    >
    {: .question}

-# Species extraction
+## Species identification

 In Kraken output, there are quite a lot of identified taxa with different levels.
-To extract the species level, we will use __Bracken__.
+To obtain a more accurate and detailed understanding at the species level, we will use __Bracken__.

+__Bracken__ refines the Kraken results by re-estimating the abundances of species in metagenomic samples, providing a more precise and reliable identification of species, which is crucial for downstream analysis and interpretation.

 __Bracken__ (Bayesian Reestimation of Abundance after Classification with Kraken) is a "simple and worthwile addition to Kraken for better abundance estimates" ({% cite Ye.2019 %}).
 Instead of only using proportions of classified reads, it takes a probabilistic approach to generate final abundance profiles.
 It works by re-distributing reads in the taxonomic tree: "Reads assigned to nodes above the species level are distributed down to the species nodes, while reads assigned at the strain level are re-distributed upward to their parent species" ({% cite Lu.2017 %}).